Why You Get the Holiday Blues and How to Deal With Them

 "While the holiday blues are not a clinical diagnosis, the stress, anxiety and sadness of the season can contribute to more long-term conditions, especially for people with preexisting mental illness," Maidenberg says.

 If the holiday season passes, and you're still feeling depressed or anxious, Maidenberg recommends reaching out to a therapist.
-They can help you determine if you're dealing with something like SAD, which could require more long-term therapy or medication.
+They can help you determine if you're dealing with something like SAD, which could require longer-term therapy or medication.

-And of course, if you're having thoughts of suicide or harming yourself, reach out for help immediately.
-You can call the National Suicide Prevention Lifeline, your doctor or therapist or go to the nearest emergency room.
+If you're having thoughts of suicide or self-harm, reach out for help immediately.
+You can call or text 988, the Suicide and Crisis Lifeline, or go to the nearest emergency room.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.